Home » Delta State University Policies » University Policies » Employment » Recruitment and Selection » Equal Employment

 Equal Employment Opportunity

-Delta State University is committed to a policy of equal employment opportunity for all persons in all terms and conditions of employment without regard to race, age, color, religion, national origin, sex, sexual orientation, disability, or veteran status.
+Delta State University is committed to a policy of equal employment opportunity for all persons in all terms and conditions of employment without regard to race, age, color, religion, national origin, sex, gender identity, sexual orientation, disability, or veteran status.

 Employee: This generally includes faculty and staff employees who are working on paid appointments by the University.
 It generally excludes students or temporary employees.
 For specific information on who is considered an employee, contact the Human Resources Department.

 Supervisor: An employee designated by management who exercises major supervisory functions over another employee or employees.
 These functions include hiring, evaluating, assigning work, and disciplining employees.

 The University will not tolerate any conduct by an administrator, supervisor, faculty, or staff member which constitutes workplace discrimination or any form of prohibited discrimination.
 The University is committed to ensuring equal employment opportunity for women, members of racial minority groups, individuals with disabilities, disabled veterans and Vietnam era veterans.
 The University complies with all applicable laws and regulations related to nondiscrimination in employment and educational opportunity.